MicrosoftDocs/sdk-api/sdk-api-src/content/fwpstypes/ns-fwpstypes-fwps_filter2.md

 ### -field providerContext

-A pointer to the provider context, which is formatted as a <a href="https://docs.microsoft.com/windows/desktop/api/fwpmtypes/ns-fwpmtypes-fwpm_provider_context2_">FWPM_PROVIDER_CONTEXT2</a> structure.
-If the filter uses a callout, and the callout has the FWPM_CALLOUT_FLAG_USES_PROVIDER_CONTEXT flag set, this member will contain the provider context from the corresponding <a href="https://docs.microsoft.com/windows/desktop/api/fwpmtypes/ns-fwpmtypes-fwpm_filter0_">FWPM_FILTER0</a> structure.
+A pointer to the provider context, which is formatted as a [FWPM_PROVIDER_CONTEXT2](https://docs.microsoft.com/windows/desktop/api/fwpmtypes/ns-fwpmtypes-fwpm_provider_context2)a> structure.
+If the filter uses a callout, and the callout has the FWPM_CALLOUT_FLAG_USES_PROVIDER_CONTEXT flag set, this member will contain the provider context from the corresponding [FWPM_FILTER0](https://docs.microsoft.com/windows/desktop/api/fwpmtypes/ns-fwpmtypes-fwpm_filter0)a> structure.
 Otherwise, this parameter is
      NULL.